Giving an Insulin Injection Into the Belly Using an Insulin PenSkip to the navigation

+If you covered the needle with the outer cap, remove it now.
 Check to make sure that you have the right dose.
 Then, using the hand not holding the insulin pen, slightly pinch a fold of skin between your fingers and thumb.

 Push the needle all the way into the pinched-up area.